addaskogberg/1dv23Exa3/README.md

-Describe what you have done to make your application secure, both in code and when configuring your application server *Check if event is sent from git (status 200) or from rouge host (status 403 unaothorized)
+Describe what you have done to make your application secure, both in code and when configuring your application server *Check if event is sent from git (status 200) or from rouge host (status 403 unaothorized) *Using package dotenv to handle environmental variables and not publishing it to git using the.gitignore file to keep the secret a secret.

 Describe the following parts, how you are using them and what their purpose is